“A”-1

 4.17 “I heard him agonizing…: from WCW, A Voyage to Pagany (1928) in a chapter on Bach in which the autobiographical narrator describes a performance of St. Matthew Passion he attended in Vienna in 1924: “Funny old figure he must have been going across the street having generated another child in the night.
 Over to the old organ loft.
 Something uncanny about it. —Dev [the novel’s autobiographical protagonist] was concerned.
 A light—coming, I saw him, I heard him and not like a man on the street.
 I heard him agonizing.
 I saw him inside, not cold but he lived and I was possessed by his passion” (179-180) (Ahearn 45).
 Also qtd.
 17.377.12-13 and Prep+ 53; the latter is in a review of WCW’s novel written in 1928 and originally published as a “Postscript” to “Henry Adams” (Prep+ 51-53).

 4.19 “Everything which / We really are…: from E.E.
 Cummings, the play Him (1927) Act III, scene v: the character Him is narrating a dream within which he describes a moment of absolute contact with another: “I can’t describe it—a shyness, more shy than you can ever imagine, a shyness cohabiting very easily and very skillfully everything which we really are and everything which we never quite live” (120).
 The same quotation, but without being designated as such, appears in LZ’s review of Cummings’ play in The Exile 4 (Autumn 1928); see Prep+ 84-85 (original title of essay was “Mr. Cummings and the Delectable Mountains”).
-In the earlier printed text of “A”-1, Cummings is more directly identifed as “Estlang,” which seems to be a misspelling or mishearing of his middle name, Estlin.
+In the earlier printed text of “A”-1, Cummings is more directly identified as “Estlang,” which seems to be a misspelling or mishearing of his middle name, Estlin.

 4.24 Cold stone above Thy head…: from J.S.
 Bach, St. Matthew Passion; the first line and a half is taken from the concluding No. 68 Chorus around Jesus’ tomb (see 2.2), while what follows appears to be a conflation of No. 67 Recitative, immediately preceding the previous, and No. 26 Recitative, which is the moment when Jesus finds his disciples asleep at Gethsemane (Matthew 26:40f); the latter is more clearly referred to in the original printing of “A”-1, before LZ revised it.